texjporg/cjk-gs-support/README.md

-Configuring GhostScript for CJK CID/TTF fonts
+Configuring Ghostscript for CJK CID/TTF fonts
 =============================================

-This script searches a list of directories for CJK fonts, and makes them available to an installed GhostScript.
-In the simplest case with sufficient privileges, a run without arguments should effect in a complete setup of GhostScript.
+This script searches a list of directories for CJK fonts, and makes them available to an installed Ghostscript.
+In the simplest case with sufficient privileges, a run without arguments should effect in a complete setup of Ghostscript.

 Usage
 -----